Need to make a few calls or update your Instagram on the move in Southeast Asia, but don’t want to pay those ridiculous international roaming rates?

 When arriving at Phnom Penh airport pre-pandemic, a Cellcard booth was on your right as you left baggage reclaim.
 The person working there on the day I turned up spoke excellent English, and set everything up for me in a few minutes at no extra charge.

-If you are arriving elsewhere, Cellcard signs are everywhere, even in smaller towns.
+If you are arriving elsewhere, Cellcard and Smart signs are everywhere, even in smaller towns.
 I purchased a card from official stores in Kampot and Phnom Penh, and it was a quick, simple affair in both cases.
 Your passport will be required.

 Topping Up